 Are reinsurance programs difficult to setup and operate?
 No, programs can be up and running in as few as 4 weeks.
 Little to no work is required of dealers to launch our programs.
-We provide all reinsurance entity setup and management, including annual tax filings, legal services, and investment management services through Morgan Stanley Wealth Management.
+We provide all reinsurance entity setup and management, including annual tax filings, legal services, and investment management services through Wells Fargo and Morgan Stanley Wealth Management.
 Typically, our clients do less work than they did under their traditional provider's program.

 Are dealers insulated from risk?
 Yes, that is the very point of a reinsurance structure, to cede and transfer risk away from an event that generates risk, through a primary insurer or underwriter and onto a reinsurance vehicle.
 Ask your CPA for feedback about automotive dealers that utilize reinsurance programs, or contact a local automotive dealer to discuss their program.